-Dada Kafe has a lovely garden out front and makes their own peanut butter and kombucha – which is enough for us to like them straight away.
+Dada Kafe has a lovely garden out front and makes their own peanut butter and kombucha – which is enough for me to like them straight away.
 The waiter made a bit of a fuss when I asked for khao soi without egg noodle (vegan).
 He instead recommended I have pad thai (which has egg!) because the khao soi “came” with egg noodles.
 C’mon now, how hard can it be to swap noodles in a recipe?
 He obliged in the end, but it left me a little irritated.
 The food was otherwise very tasty although the khao soi was lacking its traditional fresh raw veggies and pickled cabbage toppings which would have otherwise possibly made it the best vegan khao soi of Chiang Mai.
 Open late.

 Imm Aim is earning its spot here mostly because of its cool vibe: it’s a nice chilled garden away from noise and traffic.
 The food is good, but the portions are a little small and on the pricey end by Thai standards.
 I had a cashew nut dip with a salad and sweet potato naan (the word naan should be used very loosely) that had such a long name in the menu it left me thinking I was getting a lot more than I actually did.
 But it tasted great and left me feeling satisfied, so I can’t really complain.
 Great place to chill or work.
 Open late.

-Cute little restaurant that is mostly worth going to just to see the cool neighborhood around Nimmanhamein Road – we ended up there after I had my hair cut at New York New York Hair Studio a few blocks away.
+Cute little restaurant that is mostly worth going to just to see the cool neighborhood around Nimmanhamein Road – I ended up there after I had my hair cut at New York New York Hair Studio a few blocks away.
 Lovely salads and drinks, a little pricey compared with elsewhere, but the food is of excellent quality and the setting is lovely.
-We had the Thai mushroom salad which was spicy and fresh.
+I had the Thai mushroom salad which was spicy and fresh.

-18. CAT HOUSE
+15. CAT HOUSE

-19. ANGEL’S SECRETS
+16. ANGEL’S SECRETS

-Charming little café in a quiet soi.
+Charming little café in a quiet street.
 I came here because I had heard that the khao soi was great.
 Alas – and despite having vegan noodles on hand – the waiter refused to make me a vegan version under the pretext that it would not be traditional.
 I ordered a curry instead which was very tasty.
-Unbelievably, they were out of steam rice – this may be the first time this has ever happened in a Thai restaurant, so I was served a side of plain Chinese noodles (the ones they would have used for khao soi).
+Unbelievably, they were out of steam rice – this may be the first time this has ever happened in a Thai restaurant, so I was served a side of plain Chinese noodles (the ones they would have used for khao soi, lol!).
 Traditional, you say?

-The service was great and the food tasted ok, and I really wanted to forgive them for forgetting to put chili in the food that we ordered “very spicy”.
+The service was great and the food tasted ok, and I really wanted to forgive them for forgetting to put chili in the food that I ordered “very spicy”.
 But alas, this is Thailand, and you just don’t forget to put chili in food.
 Honorable mention for the vegan brownie that is absolutely out of this world – make the detour and grab one to go.

-23. VEGETARIAN FOOD STALL AT THE NIGHT MARKET
+20. VEGETARIAN FOOD STALL AT THE NIGHT MARKET

 This place gets lots of good press online and I don’t understand why.
 My guess is that people don’t dare to stray from the tourist trail and see this as one of the only vegetarian places around, but boy, are they wrong.
-The food here is not any cheaper than any vegan or vegetarian restaurant in town and is laden in enough MSG and oil to fuel a tuk tuk engine.
+The food here is not any cheaper than any vegan or vegetarian restaurant in town and is laden in enough MSG and oil to fuel a tuk-tuk engine.
 Just no.

 – Bird Nest Café